johanhedin/sdrx/doc/USING.md

 The imbalance is determined by calculating the energy balance between "negative" and "positive" frequencies from the FFT used for the squelch.
-Since AM is a symmetric modulation around the carrier, the imbalance should be 0 if you are tuned to the transmitters frequency.
+Since AM is a symmetric modulation around the carrier, the imbalance should be 0 if you are tuned to the transmitter's frequency.

 ## Output in multi channel mode
-In multi channel mode, audio from the different channels are distributed between the left and right speaker in a virtual five speaker audio panorama.
+In multi channel mode, audio from the different channels is distributed between the left and right speaker in a virtual five speaker audio panorama.
 This will create the sense of a set of five speakers in front of the listener.

-Together with the visual presentation in the terminal, this will increase the awareness of what channels that are active.
+Together with the visual presentation in the terminal, this will increase the awareness of which channels are active.
 The channels will be placed in the panorama based on their order on the command line.

 Output in the terminal looks about the same as for single channel but only the